rackerlabs/docs-aws/docs/getting-started/index.rst

 Add a new AWS account
 ---------------------

-After you have created your Rackspace account navigate to the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
+After you have created your Rackspace account, navigate to the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
 Log in by using the credentials you established during the preceding signup process.